screeps/docs/api/source/Store.md

 ### Return value

-Returns capacity number, or `null` in case of a not valid `resource` for this store type.
+Returns capacity number, or `null` in case of an invalid `resource` for this store type.

 {% api_method getFreeCapacity '[resource]' 0 %}